 This section of the document provides an outline of the structure of the Julian Hodge Bank group, and the nature of its businesses.
-It also explains how each entity within the group has been treated within the Pillar 3 disclosures.
+It also explains how each entity within the group has been treated within this Pillar 3 disclosure.

-The Bank has only one trading subsidiary, being Hodge Life Assurance Company Limited.
+The Bank has one trading subsidiary, being Hodge Life Assurance Company Limited.
 All other subsidiaries are dormant and have therefore been excluded from this document.
 These dormant subsidiaries are also excluded from the Bank's regulatory reporting.

 Julian Hodge Bank Limited - the Bank's principal lending activities comprise lifetime mortgages and commercial lending.
-Lifetime mortgages, which are offered through the Hodge Lifetime brand, involve the provision of loan facilities to enable people to use their homes to raise money to fund their retirement.
-Commercial lending involves the provision of finance to clients operating within the property sector.
-The Bank also invests in other financial instruments for investment purposes (for example corporate bonds) and as a means of managing its liquidity profile (for example gilts and bank deposits).
+Lifetime mortgages, which are offered through the Hodge Lifetime brand, involve the provision of loan facilities to enable people to use their homes as security to raise money.
+Commercial lending involves the provision of finance to clients operating within the property and renewable energy sectors.
+The Bank also invests in other financial instruments for investment purposes (for example corporate bonds) and as a means of managing its liquidity profile.